shivammehta220/ring-fw/doc/connection-guide.md

 # Hardware Connection Guide

-This guide provides detailed instructions for connecting the nRF52 DK development board with the required sensors and power management components via I2C.
+This guide provides detailed instructions for connecting the nRF52 DEV development board with the required sensors and power management components via I2C.

 ## Overview